18F/development-guide/python/README.md

 Otherwise, our **standard** practice is to use the latest release of our libraries when first installing.
-Security updates (as indicated by GitHub or Gemnasium) should be applied ASAP, but all libs should be updated at some routine interval (e.g. quarterly).
+Security updates (as indicated by GitHub or Snyk) should be applied ASAP, but all libs should be updated at some routine interval (e.g. quarterly).

 Finally, in an effort to ensure our deployments are repeatable, our code **stardards** require all dependencies (including dependencies' dependencies)